jsdf/n64-sdk-demo/README.md

 - the official Nintendo SDK from the 90s, which comes in Windows 95 and SGI IRIX flavours.
 - the modern open source toolchain, which centers on the [libdragon](https://github.com/DragonMinded/libdragon) library and tools.

 This tutorial uses the SDK.
-RetroReversing has a [pretty good tutorial for installing and using the SDK](https://www.retroreversing.com/n64-sdk-setup) under Wine, so you can compile the code in this repo.
+RetroReversing has a [pretty good tutorial for installing and using the SDK](https://www.retroreversing.com/n64-sdk-setup) under Wine, which will allow you to compile the code in this repo.

 The N64 SDK comes with a small framework for quickly starting a new game, called NuSystem.
 The N64 comes with an OS (really, a library that you link into your game binary and boot on the bare metal), which provides features like threads and I/O, but still requires a fair bit of boilerplate to get a game engine set up.
 NuSystem removes the need to think about threads and initializing the hardware, and just lets you provide the typical `setup()`, `update()`, and `draw()` callbacks that form the core of many simple game engines.
-In NuSystem these functions are typically called [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L38-L53), [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L56-L77), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80-L160) respectively, where `00` is the stage/level number of the game.
+In NuSystem these functions are typically called [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L41), [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L60), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L91) respectively, where `00` is the stage/level number of the game.

 ### Initialization
 When a game using NuSystem boots, it runs the `mainproc()` function in [main.c](https://github.com/jsdf/n64-sdk-demo/blob/master/main.c#L8).
-This then calls [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L38-L53) to initialize the level, and then [registers the `stage00` callback](https://github.com/jsdf/n64-sdk-demo/blob/master/main.c#L20) so that [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L56-L77), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80-L160) can be called on each frame.
+This then calls [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L41) to initialize the level, and then [registers the `stage00` callback](https://github.com/jsdf/n64-sdk-demo/blob/master/main.c#L20) so that [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L60), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L91) can be called on each frame.

 From there it's up to you to fill in the logic for these functions with your game-specific code.

 ### Reading controller input and updating the game world

-In [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L38-L53), we initialized some state: the `squaresRotationDirection` boolean, and the `squaresRotations` array.
+In [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L41), we initialized some state: the `squaresRotationDirection` boolean, and the `squaresRotations` array.

-In [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L56-L77) we first read the controller input, then update these values as appropriate, each frame.
+In [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L60) we first read the controller input, then update these values as appropriate, each frame.
 In this example we rotate all the squares a bit each frame, and if the A button is pressed, reverse the direction of their rotation.
-We'll use these values to determine what to render in the [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L80-L160) function.
+We'll use these values to determine what to render in the [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L91) function.

 ### Rendering